cabal-club/grants/samsung.md

 > 7. Tell us your story: how long have you been working on this project, how is the community involved, or any other detail you want.

-The project started in April 2018 with the aims of being a distributed Slack replacement.
+The project started in April 2018 with the aim of being a distributed Slack replacement.

 Since then we've had contributors come in and create a complete mobile app, redesign the desktop interface, create an IRC proxy, or simply contribute small user experience fixes in the various clients.
 It's difficult to estimate, but we've had probably 20-30 people come in and offer up contributions.
 The cabal-club GitHub organization itself has 10 members.